-As you know, a new education policy has been introduced and it is full of promises for students as well as allowing students to move towards autonomy.
-For the last 38 years, we have followed the trend of regular education, which means we are solely focused on rote memorisation.
+As you know, a new education policy has been introduced, and it is full of promises for students as well as allowing students to move towards autonomy.
+For the last 38 years, we have followed the trend of regular education, which means we are solely focused on rote memorization.

-We never talked about innovation and research in Indian schools and colleges due to our current education system, but now things are changing.
+Due to our current education system, we never talked about innovation and research in Indian schools and colleges, but now things are changing.

 So school okay has decided to discuss something about the types of colleges in India.
 Plus, why you should choose an autonomous college instead of a regular college.

 - Autonomous college.

 - Regular college.